Entanglement spectrum and quantum phase diagram of the long-range XXZ chain: Entanglement spectrum

 Note that the ES shows an apparent crossover regime in a narrow region of the AFM phase close to the AFM--XY phase transition, even for the relatively large system size used in our calculations (\(N = 192\)).
 It is marked by apparent degeneracies (e.g.\ \(\xi_3 = \xi_4\)) and a cusp of the lowest two entanglement energies in this crossover regime, see behavior in the interval \( -1.5 < \Delta < -1\) for the short-range case, and lower values for long-range cases.
-However, we find that this interval slowly shrinks towards the AFM--XY critical point as identified by the degeneracy lift of \(\xi_2\) and \(\xi_3\) when increasing \(N\).
-This is consistent with the slow finite-size scaling of the local maximum of the entanglement entropy reported in earlier works~\cite{wang_berezinskii-kosterlitz-thouless_2010,li_ground_2019}.
-We hence consider the cusps of \(\xi_1\) and \(\xi_2\) as well as the apparent degeneracies in the crossover regime observed in Fig.~\ref{fig:LRXXZEE_bare} as finite-size artifacts.
+However, we find that this interval slowly shrinks towards the true AFM--XY critical point, see Appendix~\ref{app:finite-size}.
+This is consistent with the slow finite-size scaling of the local maximum of the entanglement entropy reported in earlier papers~\cite{wang_berezinskii-kosterlitz-thouless_2010,li_ground_2019}.
+For a more detailed discussion of the finite-size effects on the ES, see \cref{app:finite-size}.
+We hence consider the cusps of \(\xi_1\) and \(\xi_2\), i.e., the local minimum of the Schmidt gap, as well as the apparent degeneracies in the crossover regime observed in Fig.~\ref{fig:LRXXZEE_bare} as finite-size artifacts.
+Note that in striking contrast the degeneracy lift point is nearly independent of the system size for \(N \gtrsim 100\), see Appendix~\ref{app:finite-size}.